 Buyers are often looking for storage solutions.
 When you are making improvements in the kitchen, make sure you add storage or counter space.
 Skip anything that would likely reduce the amount of storage or workspace in the kitchen.
 In the bathroom, buyers are looking for a place to unwind.
-Stick to colors that make the appearance of the bathroom clean and light, and consider optimizing for how you will be using this space every day.
+Stick to colors that make the appearance of the bathroom clean and light.
+Additionally, consider optimizing for how you will be using this space every day.

 If you are looking to build a shed, add on to your home, or add an in-ground pool, any of these projects will require a revisement to your home insurance policy.
 Other popular background projects to improve your outdoor living space are expanding your patio, putting up a fence or building a fish pond.
 When it comes to the front yard and curb appeal, plant weather-tolerant plants, add some color with flowers and shrubs and maintain outdoor light fixtures, walkways and steps.

 When it comes to a pool, consider if it makes sense for your home’s location.
 Buyers can sometimes be turned off by maintenance and insurance considerations associated with a pool.
 As for curb appeal, avoid any bold design changes that a new buyer may want to immediately update for their own tastes.
 Additionally, consider how your improvements will affect outdoor maintenance and skip any that pose a large maintenance outlook.